micrologai/microlog/README.md

 # microlog.ai

+A live demo of the _Microlog_ UI can be found at [micrologai.github.io/microlog](https://micrologai.github.io/microlog/).

 _Microlog_ is a continuous profiler and logger for the Python language that explains application behavior using interactive graphs and AI.
 It makes understanding complex applications easy, reducing support costs